stevenjlho/leetcode/solutions/80. Remove Duplicates from Sorted Array II/README.md

 ## Intuition

-Maintain a slow-moving pointer (`i`) that tracks the position where the next non-duplicate or allowed duplicate element should be placed.
+Maintain a slow-moving pointer (`insertPos`) that tracks the position where the next non-duplicate or allowed duplicate element should be placed.

 ## Approach

-1. Set a pointer `i` to 0, which will track the position in the array where the next unique or allowed second duplicate should be placed.
+1. Check if the input array is empty.
+If it is, return `0` immediately as there are no elements to process.
-2. Use a `for` loop to iterate through each element `n` of the array `nums`.
+2. Start with a pointer (`insertPos`) at `0`, which will track the position in the array where the next non-duplicate element should be placed.
-   - If `i` is less than 2, it means we are filling the first two positions, so we can place any element.
+3. Loop through each element in the array with an index `i`.
-   - If `n` (current element) is not equal to `nums[i - 2]`, it means either `n` is a new element or it is the second occurrence of a duplicate (but not a third or more occurrence).
+   - If the current element is not a duplicate (i.e., it is either the first or second occurrence), copy it to the position indicated by `insertPos`.
-   - If either condition is met, place the current element `n` at `nums[i]` and increment `i` by 1.
+   - Increment `insertPos` to prepare for the next unique or second duplicate element.
-3. After the loop, `i` represents the new length of the array with duplicates removed as per the given condition.
+4. Once the loop completes, `insertPos` will indicate the length of the array without extra duplicates, and the function returns `insertPos`.

 ## Complexity